MorganTDicks/Austin-Practice-blog/doccumentation.md

 ### Stuff that will bankrupt me:
-Order Posts page by recent activity making 'show topics' and 'contact me' collapsable side bars instead of their own pages Making an image carousel for the recent posts section Search comparing input to all existing posts as the user types.
+Order Posts page by recent activity making 'show topics' and 'contact me' collapsable side bars instead of their own pages Search comparing input to all existing posts as the user types.
 Search just takes in the theme and what they types, then returns it (as a prop for a master module, maybe?)
 Adding a Star / Subscribe system for posts the user follows.
 Adding tags
 Counting number of page views
-Making page browser when above 10 pages.
-Allowing users to upload an image when creating an account / post. make login a pop-up as opposed to a page of its own.
+Making page browser when above 10 pages. make login a pop-up as opposed to a page of its own.

 /* Figured out how to run the app to test it. - Seemed to be an issue with typescript and react.